 I would recommend that you test your new ISO file before burning a CD to save making coasters!
 Here are some alternatives which you can try:

-1. The latest versions of RMPrepUSB (v2.1.652 and later) can boot from an ISO via the emulator QEMU under Windows - just type Ctrl-F11 or use the File menu tab to test that you ISO works.
+1. The latest versions of RMPrepUSB (v2.1.652 and later) can boot from an ISO via the emulator QEMU under Windows - just type Ctrl-F11 or use the File menu tab to test that your new ISO works.

-use Qemu Manager - install this on your Windows system and create a new new virtual machine ( VM - New virtual machine - choose an OS and create a virtual hard disk so that at least one hard disk is present when the ISO file boots).
+use Qemu Manager - install this on your Windows system and create a new new virtual machine (New virtual machine - choose an OS and create a virtual hard disk so that at least one hard disk is present when the ISO file boots).
 Then in the Drives tab, click the CD-ROM icon and set the image name to your new ISO file.
 Then click the green arrow button to test your new ISO file.

 2. Use RMPrepUSB to copy the new ISO file to a USB drive.
 Make a menu list that will load your ISO as a CD and test it using the RMPrepUSB - QEMU button.
 Note that this will test that you can at least get to the ISO's grub4dos menu, but it may not run the menu entries correctly.
 If the ISO file is large (>4GB) you may need to use NTFS when you prepare the bootable USB drive.